ryannel/RML/README.md

 ```

 ### Advanced
-Here it is best to use the lm syntax correctly.
+Here it is best to use the lm syntax directly.

 ## Two Class Descision Tree
 Using the rpart package.